holmatic/zxpi/README.md

 This is a small experimental project connecting a ZX81 computer to a Raspberry Pi via serial interface.
 The project mainly uses Python3 on the PI but also uses Z80 code for interfacing (ZX81 as terminal).
+It can demonstrate things like loading of ZX81 programs, low-res-camera and internet usage.

-The project is in a very early stage.
+***The project is in a very early stage.***

+## Getting started

+First part is about preparing the Raspberry Pi.
+It is written for the Zero W(H), other models may differ in terms of what is needed to configure the serial port.

 ### Configuration of your Raspberry Pi and Installation

 This project uses the GPIO serial interface of the Pi.
-For the Pi Zero WH, this port is initially used by the blutooth interface, and thus we have to change the configuration a little.
+For the Pi Zero W(H), this port is initially used by the blutooth interface, and thus we have to change the configuration a little.
 Assuming `nano` as an text editor:

     sudo nano /boot/config.txt